 To look at things from a larger perspective, most security attacks come about due to an essential feature of how computers were designed.
 We keep both data and code in similar containers — both are in memory.
 There is no fundamental distinction between data and code, in the sense that both exist as binary data in memory.
 As a result, hackers insert code inside memory meant to hold data to fool the computer and make it execute code that hackers want instead of what the original programmer wanted.
 In SQL injection, the query itself is changed so that the attacker can get different data out from the database than what the original query intended to give out.

 Consider a classical SQL injection example.
-Suppose there is a form on a web page which asks for the user id and password.
+Suppose there is a form on a web page that asks for the user id and password.
 After the user, say, John, inserts his user id and password, and clicks the submit button, the following SQL query gets executed so that John gets logged on, and a login screen appears.

 SELECT * from contacts WHERE userid=’john’ AND password=’xsz297gh’

 contacts are the table in the database where users and passwords are stored.

-If there is no preliminary check done by the programmer as to what the fields the user id and password should consist of and the query is directly passed to the database, a lot of mischiefs is possible.
+If there is no preliminary check done by the programmer as to what the fields the user id and password should consist of and the query is directly passed to the database, a lot of mischiefs are possible.
 For instance, the user could enter nothing in the space meant for user id and password as

 and the SQL query will be turned into the following: